 Messrs Collings Family.

-In the late 1920s Mr Sydney Masters Collings was living at the house.
-Mr Collings was the Assistant Colliery Manager of the Ebbw Vale Company and its associated companies whom he had served in the past 30 years.
-Mr Collings had served under Mr J. F. Tallis in 1903 and later obtained the Mining Engineers Certificate, was a Mining Agent of the Cwmtillery and Blaina group of Collieries and while at Abercarn he was one of the pioneers of the Welfare Scheme and was its Chairman for five years.
-He was also a keen golfer and was Vice President of the West Mon Golf Club.
-In July 1934 Mr Collings was appointed Magistrate for the County of Monmouth.
+In the late 1920’s Mr Sydney Masters Collings was living at the house.
+Mr Collings was assistant colliery manager of the Ebbw Vale Company and its associated companies whom he had served in the past 30 years.
+Mr Collings had served under Mr J. F. Tallis in 1903 and later obtained the Mining Engineers Certificate, was a mining agent of the Cwmtillery and Blaina group of collieries and while at Abercarn he was one of the pioneers of the Welfare Scheme and was its chairman for five years.
+He was also a keen golfer and was vice-president of the West Mon Golf Club.
+In July 1934 Mr Collings was appointed magistrate for the County of Monmouth.